Jane Arden (comics)

 Jane Arden was an internationally syndicated daily newspaper comic strip which ran from November 26, 1928 to January 20, 1968.
 The title character was the original "spunky girl reporter", actively seeking to infiltrate and expose criminal activity rather than just report on its consequences and served as a prototype for later characters such as Superman supporting character Lois Lane and fellow comic strip heroine Brenda Starr, Reporter.
 Pulitzer Prize-winning columnist Mary McGrory credited Jane Arden with instilling her interest in journalism.

 Jane Arden was only moderately successful in the United States, but it was highly popular in Canada and Australia.
 The strip was widely reprinted in comic books and was also adapted into both a film and a radio series.

 Publication history

 Jane Arden was created by writer Monte Barrett and artist Frank Ellis for the Register and Tribune Syndicate.
 Barrett wrote the strip until his death in 1949, and his stories were used until 1952 when Walt Graham assumed the scripting duties.
 Ellis was one of five artists to draw Jane Arden over its 41-year run.

 The work of Ellis' replacement, Russell E. Ross, is perhaps most identified with the character, as he drew the strip for 20 years.

-During the strip's last few years, under creator Bob Schoenke, it was combined with another Register and Tribune strip, Laredo Crockett, to become Laredo and Jane Arden (from 1964–1968).
+During the strip's last few years, under creator Bob Schoenke, it was combined with another Register and Tribune strip, Laredo Crockett, to become Laredo and Jane Arden (from 1964 to 1968).